neskoc/mqtt_arrowhead/doc/installation.md

 # Installation and configuration

+I have been using the [instruction for debian installation](https://github.com/arrowhead-f/core-java-spring-installers/blob/master/DEBIAN-INSTALL.md) and I'll skip few parts like installing java (read the original).

 ## AH local cloud

 1. Download all necessary files if you don want to pull whole repository